armory/spinnaker-operator/doc/spinnaker-accounts.md

 `SpinnakerAccount` lets us define and manage accounts outside of Spinnaker's configuration and with Kubernetes native tools.
 The main use case is to automate the discovery of accounts by Spinnaker that are provisioned automatically.

-For example, you may already have a pipeline that provisions a Kubernetes cluster with Terraform, if you want that new cluster to be available you'd just need to create a `SpinnakerAccount` of type `Kubernetes` in Spinnaker's namespace.
+For example, you may already have a pipeline that provisions a Kubernetes cluster with Terraform.
+If you want that new cluster to be available, you can just create a `SpinnakerAccount` of type `Kubernetes` in Spinnaker's namespace.

 ## Format